 Tucks

-Nursing/Pumping Station
+DIY Nursing/Pumping Station

 Rolling cart

-Organizing all my postpartum supplies has been one of my biggest stress relievers during the third trimester nesting urges!
+Organizing all my baby supplies has been one of my biggest stress relievers during the third trimester nesting urges!
 This rolling cart has been perfect for organizing all my breastfeeding supplies right alongside my glider rocker.

 Heat/Ice Packs for Nursing

 These hot/cold packs are great for cold relief when you are engorged and for warmth relieve if you end up with mastitis or clogged ducts.
-These are a great addition to your nursing station.
+They are a great addition to your nursing station.

 Nursing Pads

 I like to keep these organic nursing pads nearby when I’m nursing because they are insanely soft and prevent the dreaded leak through your shirt in public.
+The little carry bag is perfect for on the go.

 Good Nipple Cream